Trump and Republicans release memo targeting FBI's Russia probe | The Japan Times

 Trump’s son Donald Trump Jr. tweeted that it should be “game over” for the Russia investigation.

-Trump’s one-year-old presidency has been dominated by allegations that multiple aides, including Donald Trump Jr. and his son-in-law Jared Kushner, may have coordinated with the Kremlin to defeat Democrat Hillary Clinton.
+Trump’s year-old presidency has been dominated by allegations that multiple aides — including Donald Trump Jr. and son-in-law Jared Kushner — may have coordinated with the Kremlin to defeat Democrat Hillary Clinton.

 The FBI had previously issued an extraordinary public warning against the memo’s release, saying it contained “material omissions of fact that fundamentally impact the memo’s accuracy.”